 By Nicole Duritz

-Nicole Duritz is Vice President of Health at AARP in the Education and Outreach group at AARP.
-She leads AARP's consumer health education efforts.
-The focus areas include Medicare, the health law, prescription drug affordability, and long-term care, prevention and wellness.
-She can be reached at email@example.com .
+Nicole Duritz is vice president of the health and family issues team in the education and outreach group at AARP.
+She leads AARP’s educational and outreach efforts on health education issues, including Medicare, the health law, prescription drug affordability, long-term care, and prevention and wellness.
+She can be reached at email@example.com.

 Also of Interest